MrZackrox/AAD118/Project 3- Infographic.md

 This next one I just like the look of it and I think it as a whole works perfectly, you can see it below.

 I just like the simplicity of the layout for this infographic and you really coudld use this idea to show case a lot of other world population facts.
-I love how it show the chaos that might happen in the sky with the crazy lines that are  around the centre graphic
+I love how it show the chaos that might happen in the sky with the crazy lines that are  around the centre graphic.

 ![Airbus Infographic](http://www.industryweek.com/site-files/industryweek.com/files/uploads/2013/09/airbus%20infographic.jpg)

+Then everthing else just works for the it.
+The type is nice and clear you have a nice colour scheme to go with it.
+Even though the colour for the main parts is so simple this is good as it draw attention to the more important information.
+Then I also just really like the landmarks that they have made.
+Then everthing else just works for the it.
+The type is nice and clear you have a nice colour scheme to go with it.
+Even though the colour for the main parts is so simple this is good as it draw attention to the more important information.
+Then I also just really like the landmarks that they have made.

 Bit about my own